jajito/X32-Recorder/README.md

 https://www.youtube.com/watch?v=mOaofRDe_WI

 Thanks for Peter Dikant for his wisdom and generosity.
-This is only a continuation of his marvelous work. https://dikant.de/2018/02/28/raspberry-xr18-recorder/
+This is only a continuation of his work. https://dikant.de/2018/02/28/raspberry-xr18-recorder/

 I'm not a programmer, so excuse my rough coding and my poor english.